facebook/docusaurus/docs/api-pages.md

 A React component to organize text and images.

-The `align` attribute determines text alignment.
-Text alignment defaults to `left` and can be set to `center` or `right`.
+The `align` prop determines text alignment.
+Text alignment defaults to `'left'` and can be set to `'center'` or `'right'`.

-The `layout` attribute determines number of column sections per GridBlock. `layout` defaults to `twoColumn` and can be set to `threeColumn` or `fourColumn` as well.
+The `layout` prop determines number of column sections per GridBlock. `layout` defaults to `'twoColumn'` and can be set to `'threeColumn'` or `'fourColumn'` as well.

+The `className` prop is an optional prop that allows you to your own class names to the `GridBlock` instance.
+It works like the `className` attribute in JSX.
+You can use this class name to customize the styling of contents within this `GridBlock`.

-The `contents` attribute is an array containing the contents of each section of the GridBlock.
+The `contents` prop is an array containing the contents of each section of the GridBlock.
 Each content object can have the following fields:

 - `content` for the text of this section, which is parsed from markdown
 - `image` for the path to an image to display
-- `imageAlign` field for image alignment relative to the text, which defaults to `top` and can be set to `bottom`, `left`, or `right`
+- `imageAlign` field for image alignment relative to the text, which defaults to `'top'` and can be set to `'bottom'`, `'left'`, or `'right'`
 - `title` for the title to display for this section, which is parsed from markdown
 - `imageLink` for a link destination from clicking the image
 - `imageAlt` for the description of what text will be shown in case the image is not available